chain-anchor-v1 — receipt-format-agnostic public-chain anchor reference

 What anchoring proves

 A successful verification establishes that the issuer of the receipt knew root_hash at or before the block time of txid.
-It does not prove the underlying content existed before that time (see the Satsignal trust page for the general framing).
+It does not prove the underlying content existed before that time.
 Adopters SHOULD NOT market chain_anchor as "proof of existence."
+The full, canonical statement of the guarantee — tamper-evidence and an upper time bound, not authorship and not prior existence — is in the bundle spec; this paragraph is the chain-anchor-v1-scoped restatement of it.

 6. Worked example — AAR receipt with chain_anchor